 Why should I choose dental implants?

-There are several reasons to choose dental implants over other dental prosthetics or leaving an empty space where your tooth used to be.
+The surgeons at San Jose Oral Surgery, at San Jose, CA, give several reasons to choose dental implants over other dental prosthetics or leaving an empty space where your tooth used to be.
 Some of these include:

 - Your crown or dentures won’t slip in your mouth